 When a violation occurs, the administrator should do a full investigation of any incident that could result in disciplinary action.
-The Administrator should have a meeting with the employee who violated a law, regulation, or policy to go over the facts of the investigation and ask why he/she committed a violation.
+The administrator should have a meeting with the employee who may have violated a law, regulation, or policy to go over the facts of the investigation and conduct a fact-finding session.
 This meeting shall be documented, and if confirmed should include the proper written corrective action, on official letterhead (not Archdiocese of Milwaukee letterhead), signed by both the employee and administrator, and placed in the employee's personnel file.